Quick Links

 We want to ensure that the school serves local families and, after we've offered places to LACs or PLACs, music scholars, children with PPG, siblings and feeder pupils from the West London Free School Primary and Earls Court Free School Primary, category 9 on our over-subscription criteria offers places by random allocation within a two-mile radius of the school.

-The admission arrangements of the West London Free School fully comply with the School Admissions Code.
-Applications for a Year 7 place in September 2025 were made from 1st September 2024 until the closing date 31st October 2024.
+The admission arrangements of West London Free School fully comply with the School Admissions Code.
+Applications for a Year 7 place in September 2026 will be made from 1st September 2025 until the closing date 31st October 2025.

 Application process

-Those applicants who applied on time (and those applicants treated as such) but not offered places on 3rd March 2025 will be placed on our Waiting List.
-If the West London Free School is oversubscribed, its published admissions criteria are used to decide the order in which applicants will be offered places.
-Any places not taken up by those we initially made offers to on 3rd March will then be offered to applicants in a second wave of offers, a process which continues until all the places are filled.
+Those applicants who applied on time (and those applicants treated as such) but not offered places on 2nd March 2026 will be placed on our Waiting List.
+If West London Free School is oversubscribed, its published admissions criteria are used to decide the order in which applicants will be offered places.
+Any places not taken up by those we initially made offers to on 2nd March will then be offered to applicants in a second wave of offers, a process which continues until all the places are filled.

-For further information, please find attached here a selection of the most regular questions and answers relating to secondary transfer and the reserve lists.
+For further information, please find attached here a selection of the most regular questions and answers relating to secondary transfer.

 Appeals